pjaudiomv/meeting-list-lite/docs/docs/developer-guide.md

 ## API Documentation

-The complete PHP API documentation is available at [/api/](/api/) and provides detailed information about:
+The complete PHP API documentation is available at [API Reference](../api) and provides detailed information about:

 - **Classes**: All plugin classes with their methods and properties
 - **Functions**: Global functions and utilities